 There is a difference between man shopping and woman shopping isn’t there?
 I must be careful what I say now.
 I am sure there are many responsible men out there capable of a well-rounded shop.
 I am going to relate to you one or two real-life experiences of shopping that mean I would not trust every man with my weekly food shopping.
 I remember times when we were a bit gobsmacked when we trusted a man to go shopping on his own.

 For example, when I was in Romania, we had an episode about cooking.
-Ten of us.
-Seven girls in one apartment a Romanian friend had let us stay in and three boys in another apartment.
+Eleven of us.
+Seven girls in one apartment a Romanian friend had let us stay in, and four boys in another apartment.
 Our Romanian friend had said we could use up any food that others had left on the apartment.
 (He often let it out to tourists.)
 The boys would come over to our apartment in the morning before we all set out together exploring.
 Most meal-times took place in our apartment.
 Four of us were vegetarian.
 Now it strangely kept falling to the vegetarians to do all the cooking and there were complaints.
 One of the girls seemed to suffer terribly without meat.
 I went out and bought sausages and bacon and cooked up a full English for everyone and she seemed to revive.
 But one night we were at the apartment catching up on desperately needed rest.
 We had been skiing and we were all shattered.
 The boys arrived and told us they had invited around some friends for dinner.
 They were expecting twelve guests.
-Ten of us.
+Eleven of us.
 Twelves guests.
 Hmmm.
 We asked what was the plan for dinner?
 The boys looked blank and expected us to have the answer.

 Well there was a big sack of potatoes in the cupboard.
 But half of them were inedible.
 We sorted through them and washed peeled and sliced all the decent ones.
-We also found lots of beans and tinned tomatoes and spices.
+We also found lots of kidney beans and tinned tomatoes and spices.
 So, we improvised a sort of chilli with all this.
 We all scraped some money together and sent the boys out shopping for drinks and other food.
 We were hoping they would bring back some useful food.
 When they returned they had spent the entire amount on beer and crisps.
 The twelve guests were scratching their heads about the strange chilli and mashed potatoe we served them.
 But the boys in our group thought it was great.
 The females of our party were red-faced.
 But the lads had no idea why we were making a fuss.
 To be fair – I think us girls were truly shattered after the skiing.
-We were not overly happy to be told twelve guests were coming and we had to cook for 22 for no other reason than that we were female.
+We were not overly happy to be told twelve guests were coming and we had to cook for 23 for no other reason than that we were female.

 My friend told me that just after he and his wife married, she sent him shopping with a list thinking nothing could go wrong.
 He was puzzled by her wanting 100 rolls though and wondered if she had decided they would have a BBQ and had not told him.
 So, he came home with 100 bread rolls.
 She was shocked.
 She said, “loo rolls”.